Table of Contents

 Puppies

-Once your dog reaches adulthood, they should be dewormed every three months as part of their routine preventative healthcare regimen.
+Once your dog reaches adulthood, they should be dewormed every three months as part of their preventative routine to stay happy, healthy and worm-free.

 Like dogs, cats are also vulnerable to internal parasites, necessitating regular deworming to keep them healthy.
 Here's what you need to know about deworming your cat: